Exquisitive/github-action-await-vercel/README.md

 It waits until a Vercel deployment domain is marked as "READY". _(See [`readyState === 'READY'`](https://vercel.com/docs/api#endpoints/deployments/create-a-new-deployment/response-parameters))_

 You must know the domain url you want to await for and provide it as `deployment-url` input.

+Multiple URLs can be provided in a comma-separated list, in which case the first one to be ready will be returned.

 ## Why/when should you use it?
 If you're using Vercel to deploy your apps, and you use some custom deployment pipeline using GitHub Actions,